taejin5314/scheduler/README.md

 ## Getting Started

+1. Install dependencies with `npm install`

 -**IMPORTANT**-

-- The app needs to be run alongside with scheduler-api(https://github.com/taejin5314/scheduler-api) in order to receive data from axios requests.
+- The app needs to be run alongside with [scheduler-api](https://github.com/taejin5314/scheduler-api) in order to receive data from axios requests.

 ## Dependencies